Advice

 One Product Information Management (PIM)system is the backbone of a successful DPP strategy.
 Why?

-• Central source of truth: You manage all your product data in one place — no more shredded Excel files or outdated info.
+• Central source of truth: you manage all your product data in one place.

-• Efficiency and scalability: You can publish data quickly and consistently to various channels, including DPP platforms.
+• Efficiency and scalability: you publish quickly and consistently to various channels, including DPP platforms.

-• Data quality and structure: A PIM helps you enrich, validate and structure data according to the required standards (such as schema.org).
+• Data quality and structure: a PIM helps you enrich, validate and structure data according to the required DPP standards such as GS1 Digital Link, EPCIS, and JSON-LD.

-• Connection with QR codes and GTINs: PIM systems can easily integrate with GS1 standards and digital links.
+• Connection with QR codes and GTINs: PIM systems integrate easily with GS1 standards and digital links.

 Without PIM, managing DPPs quickly becomes a time-consuming and error-prone task.